LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 sbatch --mem=64G --time=5:00:00 --cpus-per-task=4 --ntasks=1 -o convert-audio.log child-project process --threads 4 /path/to/dataset standard basic --format=wav --sampling=16000 --codec=pcm_s16le
 ```
 This is a template command that usually is all we will need for conversion, don't forget to change the path to the root of your dataset.
-You can also choose to modify the different options, for example provide a list of the recordings to process with --recordings or change the ressources you are asking for in the cluster.
+You can also choose to modify the different options, for example provide a list of the recordings to process with `--recordings` or change the ressources you are asking for in the cluster.
 Use the [slurm user guide](https://slurm.schedmd.com/quickstart.html){:target="_blank"} and [childproject documentation](https://childproject.readthedocs.io/en/latest/processors.html#basic-audio-conversion){:target="_blank"} to see the available options.
-*add information about duration of the conversion*
+Depending on the number of audio files you are converting and their durations, launching a conversion can take several minutes.

-Once the conversion id done, you will most likely want those converted audio files saved in the dataset and published to the online repositories.
+Once the conversion is done, you will most likely want those converted audio files saved in the dataset and published to the online repositories.
 ```bash
 datalad save -m "converted audio to 16kHz" #to run from the root of the dataset datalad push
 ```
 Be aware that:
 - the `save` command can take time because it encodes the audio files.
-If you have a large amount of data, consider asking for ressources on the cluster to so that.
+If you have a large amount of data, consider asking for ressources on the cluster to do that.
 - the `push` command will upload the content of the newly created files online, like for downloading, it will require a lot of time, if you want to close your session without interrupting your upload, once again consider using a job on the cluster to take care of it.

 ## Running the models

-Everytime you add new annotations to a dataset, you need to arganize them correctly for childproject.
+Everytime you add new annotations to a dataset, you need to organize them correctly for childproject.
 First, they will need to be in the annotations folder from the root of the dataset, then you must choose a name for this set of annotations, the name of the set is there to specify that all the annotations inside are of the same format and were produced together or serve the same purpose.

 ### Voice type classifier (VTC)